Tadoba Andhari Tiger Reserve: Threats

 There are 41,644 people living in and around the reserve in fifty nine villages of which five are inside the core zone.
 These villages in the core zone still farm inside the core area.
+First village to be relocated was Boteyzari (2007), followed by Kolsa (2007 and 2022), Navegaon (Ramdegi) (2013), Jamni (2014), Palsagaon Singru (2019).
+Currently, Rantalodhi is under the process of rehabilitation.
 The process of rehabilitation is going on.
 Recently the Navegaon village was rehabilitated, and grassland is expected on the place where the village existed.
 There are 41,820 cattle within the core and buffer zone.
 While cattle grazing is not allowed in the core zone, regulated grazing in the buffer zone is allowed to cattle of the village inhabitants.
 However, cattle in peripheral villages sometimes find their way into the reserve and cause additional damage to the habitat.

 Forest fires are a constant problem in the dry season, consistently burning between 2% and 16% of the park each year.
 The killing of domestic livestock by tigers and leopards is a frequent phenomenon in neighboring villages.
 This has an adverse impact on the economic condition of the local people and results in a negative view of the reserve management.
 In the year 2013, at least four people and 30-50 cattle were killed by leopards, tigers or sloth bears.
 Densely forested hills form the northern and western boundary of the tiger reserve.
 The elevation of the hills ranges from 200 m to 350 m.